MapsPeople/docs/src/content/directions/directions-service/directions-service-android.md

 ## Transit Departure and Arrival Time

-When using the Transit travel mode, you must set a **departure date** or an **arrival date** on the route using the `setDateTime` method on `MPRoutingProvider`.
+When using the Transit travel mode, you must set a **departure date** or an **arrival date** on the route using the `setTime` method on `MPDirectionsService` and declaring if it is a departure or not through `setIsDeparture`.
 The `date` parameter is the epoch time, in seconds, as an integer, and it is only possible to use one of these properties at a time.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>